 • The date of the bankruptcy order

-You can’t stop your details appearing in the Gazette and they’ll remain on their records permanently.
+You can’t stop your details appearing in The Gazette and they’ll remain on their records permanently.

 It’s very unlikely that anyone you know would find this information by accident, and creditors don’t refer to this information when making decisions about lending to you in the future.
 However, creditors will still be able to look at your credit file and see that you’ve previously gone through bankruptcy.

-If publishing your address places you at risk of violence, for example from an abusive partner, you can apply to the court to withhold your address from the Gazette entry.
+If publishing your address places you at risk of violence, for example from an abusive partner, you can apply to the court to withhold your address from The Gazette entry.

 man builder